rnv-color-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool generates a color harmony from a base color, specifying accepted input formats (hex, CSS name, etc.) and scheme options.
-It distinguishes itself from sibling tools like convert_color and get_palette by focusing on harmony generation.
+The description clearly states it generates a color harmony from a base color, lists the accepted input formats and scheme options, and explicitly distinguishes from sibling tools by naming mix_colors and save_palette.
+The purpose is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.